otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 ## Execute a TornadoVM app

 First, TornadoVM must be installed.
-The process is well documented on the TornadoVM website and works smoothly on Linux, macOS and Windows.
+This is well documented on the [TornadoVM website](https://tornadovm.readthedocs.io/en/latest/installation.html) and works smoothly on Linux, macOS and Windows.
 After installation, running apps requires replacing the `java` command with `tornado` which is a Python script.
 It sets up an execution environment for TornadoVM and finally executes the `java` command with appropriate options.